whit1036/portfolio/README.md

 ## Information Description:

 I created and designed a mockup for my portfolio in Adobe XD before beginning the coding process.
-My goal was to create a simple, easy to navigate, and elegant website that showcases my best work from my first and second semester of studies in the Interactive Media Design program at Algonquin College.
+My goal was to create a simple, easy to navigate, and elegant portfolio website that showcases my best work from my first and second semester of studies in the Interactive Media Design program at Algonquin College.

-During my coding process, I came into some font rendering issues for my SVG website logo.
+During my development process, I came into a few errors and challenges.
+Initially, I had some font rendering issues for my SVG website logo.
 Researching fixes for this issue led me to Vecta.io, a website that compresses your svg images, and renders your included font styles to work across all browsers.
-After downloading the new compresses lossless svg, my logo displays seemlessly across all browsers with the correct font!
+After downloading the new compresses lossless svg, my logo displays seamlessly across all browsers with the correct font!

+Secondly, I ran into some issues with the images in my portfolio with text on them, and wondered how I would make it possible to display the image and text responsively across all screen sizes.
+I found a few great tutorial videos on YouTube that walked me through the process using CSS background images and some media queries, and the result was fantastic!

+Furthermore, resizing my full page width was something I was not sure how to do, and noticed my website looked stretched on smaller laptop and tablet sizes.
+To fix this, I did a quick Google search and found out that targeting the body of your html in the stylesheet and resizing it there, does the trick by setting a max-width to any pixel density you want, and using margin properties to center the page in proper form.

+Finally, the greatest challenge I faced was learning Bootstrap all together.
+Before I began the coding process, I had trouble figuring out how I wanted to use Bootstrap's pre-built systems, and what their purposes were for each class.
+After thoroughly reading the documentation and instructions, things got better the more I coded and I overcame the quick learning curve.
+I began to figure Bootstrap out for myself, and I could not be happier doing so.
+I will definitely be finding myself using the Bootstrap framework to code any of my future projects from now on!

-Developing this portfolio website taught me a lot about using modern coding framework "Bootstrap 5", and how easy intuitive it is to use to their toolkit to build a fully-functioning responsive website.
-Using Bootstrap's Grid and Flex pre-built systems made in a breeze to style, especially after learning how to style manually without a framework.
+In conclusion, coding this portfolio website taught me a lot about using the modern coding framework "Bootstrap 5", and how easy and intuitive it is to use their toolkit to build a fully-functioning responsive website.
+Using Bootstrap's Grid and Flex pre-built systems made it a breeze to style, especially after learning how to style manually without a framework.
+Of course, learning Bootstrap did not come naturally, but in the end, I created my portfolio almost exactly the way I wanted it to.

 Images:
 * [Pixabay](https://pixabay.com/)